russeta/docs-tap/convention-service/creating-conventions.md

 ### <a id='EnvironmentVariables'></a>Matching Criteria By Environment Variables

-When using environment variables to define whether the convention is applicable or not, it should be present in the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec).[spec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec).[containers](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container)[*].[env](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#environment-variables). and we can validate the value.
+When you use an environment variable to define whether the convention is applicable or not, you see it is present in the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec).[spec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec).[containers](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container)[*].[env](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#environment-variables). and we can validate the value.

    + PodTemplateSpec